Enver Gjokaj: Career

 Gjokaj has made multiple appearances in the Marvel Cinematic Universe.
 In 2012, Gjokaj made an appearance in The Avengers as a New York City police officer.
-He starred in the two seasons of Agent Carter (2015–2016) as SSR Agent Daniel Sousa.
-He went on to reprise the role of Sousa in the final season of Agents of S.H.I.E.L.D (2020).
+He starred in the two seasons of Agent Carter (2015–2016) as Strategic Scientific Reserve (SSR) Agent Daniel Sousa.
+He went on to reprise the role of Sousa in the final season of Agents of S.H.I.E.L.D.
+(2020).

+In 2012, Gjokaj was awarded a patent for a focusing system for motion picture cameras.

+In 2023, Gjokaj joined the cast of Invasion as Clark Evans.